 The Information Technology "I.T."department provides desktop support for all computers and printers in King Hall and maintains a Computer Lab for UCDavis Visiting Scholars.
 Visiting Scholars are also provided with a campus e-mail account, wireless access, printing accounts, and personal backed-up data storage drives -- for details visit the I.T. department.
 Contact: 752-7569 or firstname.lastname@example.org.

 Visiting Scholars will be given keycard access (see Keycards above) to King Hall for after-hours access to all areas of the Library, except for the Reserve section.

 Computers in the Library on Level 3 may be used by anyone for research, but are not available for email or word processing.

 Your ID card will allow to you to use the photocopy machine located in the Stack area on Level 3.

 Reference Librarians can provide assistance with print and online legal research during open hours (except Saturdays) -- in person, via email or by telephone at 752-0210.
 You may also schedule an appointment with a Reference Librarian to discuss individual research needs.

-Open seating is at tables in the Reading Rooms, at carrels marked X on the floor plans and/or window carrels.
+Most carrels in the Library are assigned to Law students.
+Unoccupied carrels may be used by anyone until the assignee returns.
+Open seating is at tables in the Reading Rooms and at carrels marked X on the floor plans .
+Items of value should not be left unattended.
 Click here to read study carrel use guidelines.

 When possible Visiting Scholars will be assigned a shared office.
-To inquire about a shared office, please contact Peg Durkin at email@example.com or call (530) 752-3340.
+To inquire about a shared office, please contact Charlie Lemcke at email@example.com.
+For general inquires or help with legal research, please contact Peg Durkin at firstname.lastname@example.org or call (530) 752-3340.